Migration

 • Business plan with description of the offer and market opportunities

-• Sales forecasts, accounting or financial planning
+• Sales forecasts, accounting and financial planning

-• Commercial register entry (if necessary)
+• Commercial register entry (if required)

 Contact